 Arash Jalil Khabbazi

 Prior to Purdue, I received my MS in Mechanical Engineering from the University of British Columbia, where I was advised by Professor Sunny Li, and earned my BS in Mechanical Engineering with Highest Distinction in Iran.
-Previously, I interned at Tesla, where I worked with the Drive Unit team on machine learning for quality assessment.

 News